Sultan Murad Division: Syrian National Army

 It took part in the Turkish military intervention in Syria.
-In mid-2017, it under the command of Fahim Abu Issa and was part of the Hawar Kilis Operations Room, which received ground support from Turkish artillery.
+In mid-2017, it was under the command of Fahim Issa and was part of the Hawar Kilis Operations Room, which received ground support from Turkish artillery.
 It formed the "Sultan Murad Bloc" with other units within the Syrian National Army (SNA).
-In November 2017, it was reported that Sultan Murad's commander Fehim Issa was appointed as the overall commander of the Hawar Kilis Operation Room, as well as of the Sultan Murad Bloc within it.
+In November 2017, it was reported that Sultan Murad's commander Fahim Issa was appointed as the overall commander of the Hawar Kilis Operation Room, as well as of the Sultan Murad Bloc within it.
 The Bloc consisted of Turkmen and Arab units including Jabhat Turkmen Souriya.

 Between 4 and 15 June 2017, heavy fighting broke out between SNA factions led by the Sultan Murad Division and Ahrar al-Sham and its allies in and near al-Bab.
-By 15 June, 33 people were killed and 55 injured in the infighting.
+By 15 June 33 people were killed and 55 injured in the infighting.
 On 8 June, between 60 and 70 SNA fighters, including several Sultan Murad Division commanders, defected to the Syrian Army and the Syrian Democratic Forces during the clashes.
 According to the Hawar Kilis Operations Room, the unit led by Abu al-Kheir al-Munbaji that defected to the government had run criminal activities and was supposed to be arrested when it deserted.

 In June 2019, it captured Australian ISIL member Mohamed Zuhbi near Afrin, holding him for three months before handing him to Turkey for trial.

 In late 2019, it took part in Operation Peace Spring, a Turkish-led offensive against the Kurdish-led Syrian Democratic Forces (SDF).

 In early November 2019, according to the Syrian Observatory for Human Rights, the Homs al-Adiyyeh Brigade of the Sultan Murad Division defected to Jaysh al-Izza after the unilateral release of several Syrian Army prisoners of war by the Turkish government in the context of the Second Northern Syria Buffer Zone.

 Fighting outside Syria

 According to Turkish sources and an activist in Afrin, the Sultan Murad Division was one of the groups which volunteered to send fighters to Libya as part of a Turkish operation to aid the Tripoli-based Government of National Accord in December 2019.
 There were further reports of Sultan Murad fighters in Libya in early and mid 2020.
 The Syrian Observatory on Human Rights says these fighters include minors.
 One Sultan Murad squad leader, Murad Abu Hamoud Al-Azizi, was reported by Egypt Today as killed in Tripoli in fighting that month.

 Sultan Murad Division fighters have also been reported to have been deployed by Turkey in Azerbaijan in 2020.

+In 2024, 550 fighters from the Sultan Murad Division were reportedly deployed to Niger to participate in the anti-ISIS campaign on behalf of the Nigerien government.